-Servo motors usually require a 50 Hz square wave (period of 20 ms).
-The duration of the high pulse determines the angle.
-Usually, the full swing of the servo corresponds to a high interval of 1 to 2 ms, where 1.5 ms is the neutral servo position.
+Servo motors usually require a 50-Hz square wave (period of 20 ms).
+The duration of the high pulse determines the motor's angle.
+Usually, the full swing of the servo corresponds to a high interval of 1 to 2 ms, whereas a high interval of 1.5 ms corresponds to the neutral servo position.